Yoast/wordpress-seo/readme.txt

 Enhancements:

 * Adds a notification that appears when your content hasn't been fully indexed yet.
-* Adds a button to the `SEO > Tools` page to create indexables for all posts.
+* Adds a button to the SEO > Tools  page to index all your content.
+* Adds a feature toggle to disable the headless REST routes.
 * No longer outputs the `og:type` meta tag on 404 pages.
 * No longer outputs a `twitter:title`, `twitter:image` and/or `twitter:description` meta tag when there is already an `og:title`, `og:image` and/or `og:description` meta tag specified in the frontend output and they’re not specifically set to something else.
 * No longer outputs an `article:section` and `article:tag` meta tag as none of the Open Graph consumers seems to use it.